 Paradise Gardens provides suitable and appropriate care and/or medical treatment until such time as the animal is healthy and ready for release back into the wild.
 Sometimes this can be as long as 12 months or even up to 2 years.
 There are cases however, as for example with a Margay and a Capuchin Monkey, where Paradise Garden realises that it cannot release them back into the wild for they would never be able to manage their reintegration and so Paradise Gardens keeps providing the very best care and accommodation that it can and work very hard to make them as happy as possible.

 Paradise Gardens is not a zoo and does not purchase animals for the purpose of putting them on public display.
 Paradise Gardens hosts sloths, monkeys (tamarins, capuchins, howlers), kinkajous, margays, ocelots, jaguarundis, anteaters, cockatoos, macaws, parrots, owls, toucans, and many other species.
-If you are visiting Boquete, Paradise Gardens is definitively a place that you should visit.
+If you are visiting Boquete, Paradise Gardens is definitely a place that you should visit.

 Volunteers can come from a variety of sources and places and currently Paradise Gardens has helpers who give their time during a week or an extended stay or even, some who come specifically from abroad to help and gain much needed experience.
 Paradise Gardens continually needs help from people to give guided tours to visitors, cleaning out and feeding the animals, socialising with the animals and providing translations into other languages.